 AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE ACTIONS SUCCESS CRITERIA Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to ensure information is accessible.
-This includes: • Internal signage • Large print resources • Braille • Induction loops • Pictorial or symbolic representations • Communication including communicate in print • The use of IT for words to speech • Makaton signing • Understanding of speech disorders including processing speeds Expand the use of IT to ensure all can access this way of communicating.
-Ensuring more parents can access information regarding their child through APPs on mobile devices Trial commenced Jan 2022 ME, SHA, JC Jan - July 2022 Accessed by more parents.
+This includes: Internal signage Large print resources Braille Induction loops Pictorial or symbolic representations Communication including communicate in print The use of IT for words to speech Makaton signing Understanding of speech disorders including processing speeds Expand the use of IT to ensure all can access this way of communicating.
+Ensuring more parents can access information regarding their child through APPs on mobile devices.
+Trialled website app and unsuccessful.
+Arbor app is used well and has improved over past two years.
+Trial commenced Jan 2022.
+Roll out 2023-2028.
+Induction loops installed at St Luke's school halls.
+Communicate in print access widened to all staff.
+IT word to speech used for children with AAC devices.
+Training continues 2023/2024 to all staff.
+MS, SHA, JC July 2024 Accessed better by children and, where relevant, by more parents.